arctarus44/canopsis/sources/python/schema/doc/fr__migration.rst

 .. _FR__Migration_Description:

 Description

 ===========

 Migration is specific type of data transformation.

-The migration turn all data of a source into new data to use them with another system.
+The migration turn all data from a source into new data to use them with another system.

 .. _FR__Migration_Process: